 The banana bread that came out the most like the original recipe was the soy protein powder.

 It was significantly sweeter but that means you can reduce the amount of sweetener you put in which will help lower the calorie count and fat content.

-My personal delicious and nutritious champion was the hemp protein, which comes loaded with all 9 BCAA's, an excellent nutritional profile and if you lean into the flavor of it comes out tasting great too.
+My personal delicious and nutritious champion was the hemp protein powder, which comes loaded with all 9 BCAA's, an excellent nutritional profile and the flavor of it comes out tasting great too.
 It gives your body what it needs, and tastes great doing so.